Anki, the free intelligent flashcard system, is the primary tool for those learning Japanese by self-immersion.

 It isn’t immediately obvious how to get automatic audio, but I explain this in the next article in this series along with a lot more information about the Magic of Audio and how it can greatly enhance your Japanese learning.
 There are a few steps in setting it up, but once they are done the process is automatic and you never have to think about it again.
 Don’t worry the doll will take you through it.

 If the word is one that is usually written in kana alone (for example ありがとう is rarely written 有難う).
-You can hit the T key instead of the R key to put the kana on the front of the card (R and T stand for Real Time).

 This is all you need for making basic cards.
 You really don’t need to rely on pre-made decks.
 In the following articles I am going to discuss some extra things you can do such as automatically adding sample sentences and adding extra audio – having the definition and/or the sample sentence spoken aloud.